djbqrex/chromaDB-photo-catalog/README.md

     Enter the path to the folder containing your images and click "Open Folder".
 The application will scan the folder and display the found images.

+    The first time you open a folder, the application will scan through all the images and process them and initialize the vector database (ChromaDB might also download an embedding model).
+This might take a while depending on your network speed and the number of images in the folder.

 4. **Process images:**

     -   **Process All**: Click the "Process All" button to start tagging all unprocessed images.
 The progress will be displayed on the screen.